 God Spare the Girls beautifully explores the meaning of family, religion, individuality and secrets.
 It’s depth is as bottomless as the ocean when it comes to this compelling beach read.

 “The Rehearsals is romantic escapism with an irresistible Groundhog Day twist.
 You will be charmed by Megan and Tom as they relive the worst day of their lives…until they get it right.
 Annette Christie has written a fun, yet thought-provoking rom-com.” – Elin Hilderbrand, author of 28 Summers.

 Megan Givens and Tom Prescott are about to embark on their enchanting wedding weekend on the beautiful Island of San Juan.
 Yet, secrets, family rivalry and ten years of worth of history complicate their fantasies of a hassle free, perfect wedding.
 Following a catastrophic rehearsal dinner, the wedding is called off, but fate has other plans in store for them.
 The following morning, Megan and Tom wake up to find themselves stuck in a time loop which gives them an unexpected, second chance at love.
 This whimsical love story is both funny and romantic which makes this debut novel a perfect addition to your summer beach reads.

-Since its publication last year, Matt Haig’s The Midnight Library has consistently made it to the New York Times bestseller list.
+Since its publication in 2020, Matt Haig’s The Midnight Library has consistently made it to the New York Times bestseller list.
 Its reputation precedes it, and we can see why!

 Imagine, that within the dividing line of life and death lies a library with endless bookshelves and equally boundless possibilities.
 Books that allow you to set right your past regrets and make different life choices.
 Given the chance, would you choose a different path?